DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 In addition to supporting her argument, Lady Wachter's tale of Berez has been added to introduce the fate of the ruined village (which the players can visit in [[Arc I - The Walls of Krezk]]) and to subtly foreshadow her connection to Baba Lysaga.

-Lady Wachter's anecdotes regarding Ezra and Leo Dilisnya have been added to foreshadow Ezra's connection to the Dark Powers (which the players will discover in [[Arc X - Tatyana's Legacy]]) and to introduce Leo Dilisnya's hostile relationship with the Wachter family.
+Lady Wachter's anecdotes regarding Ezra and Leo Dilisnya have been added to foreshadow Ezra's connection to the Dark Powers (which the players will discover in [[Arc T - The Three Fanes]]) and to introduce Leo Dilisnya's hostile relationship with the Wachter family.
 (The players will have an opportunity to fight Leo Dilisnya and learn more about that relationship in [[Arc H - The Lost Soul]].)

 ***Return to the Blue Water Inn.*** The players' encounter with Ernst Larnak has been added to introduce his character prior to his antagonistic role in [[Arc S - The Moonlit Murders]].